shantanuo/gamabhana/README.md

 ## how to install
 Select the keyboard:

-From settings - keyboard - Input Sources - Install GaMaBHaNa keyboard from Marathi language
+From settings - keyboard - Input Sources - Install gamabhana keyboard from Marathi language

-On some versions of Ubuntu, you may need to select it from Regions option:
+If the langauge Marathi is not available in the list, you may need to select it from Regions option:

 From settings - Regions and Language - Install Marathi